 – Adverse impact on radiocommunication and radionavigation services making use of the LF bands.

+[USA Editor’s Note: the placement of these sections may need to be reassessed as the content develops.
+Additional contributions are expected from Japan and potentially Korea and China to address concerns about the inclusion of testing and compatibility information in this document rather than in Reports SM.2449 (mobile and portable devices) and SM.2451 (EVs) where similar information already exists.
+Additional contributions to Reports SM.2449 and SM.2451 from other administrations may also result in further needed editorial and organizational changes to SM.2303.]

+7.4 Frequency range 300–405 kHz for WPT for mobile and portable devices

+Further studies pursuant to Recommendation ITU-R SM.2129 ‘Guidance on frequency ranges for operation of non-beam wireless power transmission systems for mobile and portable devices’ can be found in Report ITU-R SM.2449.

+7.5 Frequency range [1610]1700–1800 kHz for WPT for mobile and portable devices

+Further studies pursuant to Recommendation ITU-R SM.2129 ‘Guidance on frequency ranges for operation of non-beam wireless power transmission systems for mobile and portable devices’ can be found in Report ITU-R SM.2449.

+7.6 [Frequency range 2000–2170 kHz for WPT for mobile and portable devices]

+[Further studies pursuant to Recommendation ITU-R SM.2129 ‘Guidance on frequency ranges for operation of non-beam wireless power transmission systems for mobile and portable devices’ can be found in Report ITU-R SM.2449.]

-7.4 Frequency range 6 765-6 795 kHz for WPT
+7.7 Frequency range 6 765-6 795 kHz for WPT

 There have been concerns expressed by other working parties about the possibility of unwanted RF energy that is harmonically related to WPT systems operating in this and other bands.
 Working Parties 7D and 6A in particular have expressed concern about the second harmonic of WPT energy in this ISM band (6 765-6 795 kHz × 2 = 13 530-13 590 kHz) which overlaps with the HF broadcasting band 13 570-13 870 kHz and falls close to the band 13 360-13 410 kHz, which is allocated to the radio astronomy service on a primary basis.